 Grab your wellies and climb aboard the Chelsea tractor, we’re going to the farmhouse.
 Specifically Soho Farmhouse, the home of the Soho House set when they’re not in Soho (or LA, Istanbul, Bombay or wherever else the perpetually expanding fashionable members’ club opens next).

-Officially members’ only, Soho Farmhouse cleverly opened to plenty of hype as a Cotswolds celeb hotspot at that time when Chipping Norton, home of Jeremy Clarkson, David Cameron and the hairy one from The Sun, seemed the most fashionable place on earth.
+Officially members’ only, Soho Farmhouse cleverly opened to plenty of hype as a Cotswolds celeb hotspot at that time when Chipping Norton, home of Jeremy Clarkson and David Cameron, seemed the most fashionable place on earth.

 Brexit, sandwichgate and Leveson later, Chipping Norton has lost some of its buzz, which means that a Soho Farmhouse booking is a lot more possible if you’re willing to be flexible, simply enquire within.